jgonzalezdr/CppUMockGen/MANUAL.md

 To generate expectations, pass the path where you want the files with the expectations to be generated as output using the `-e` / `--expect-output` option (additionally to or instead of the `-m` option).
 If the output option argument is the path to an existing directory (or ends with a path separator) then the output file names will be deduced from the input file name by replacing its extension by *"_expect.cpp"* / *"_expect.hpp"* and will be generated in that directory.
 If the output option argument is empty it is equivalent to passing the current directory.
 If the output option argument is **'@'**, the expectation is printed to the console.
 In other cases the output file names will be deduced from the output option argument by replacing its extension by *".cpp"* / *".hpp"*.

-Expectation functions are declared inside root namespace `expect`, using the same namespace hierarchy than the mocked function but appending character **'$'** to each original namespace to avoid name clashes.
-Additionally, for member functions an innermost namespace hierarchy is declared according to the function class nesting hierarchy, also appending **'$'** to class names (e.g., expectations for member functions of class `foo` inside namespace `bar ` are declared inside namespace `expect::bar$::foo$`).

 #### Using Expectations

 To use the expectations, you must:
 - In your test source file, include the generated expectation header files (e.g., <i>*_expect.hpp</i>).
 - In your tests, call the expectation functions with the expected parameters and return values before calling the tested function.
-- Setup your test generation scripts to find the header file _CppUMockGen.hpp_ (provided with CppUMockGen), i.e, add -I _&lt;cppumockgen_home>_/include to compiler options, or copy the header file to your project.
+- Setup your test generation scripts to find the header file _CppUMockGen.hpp_ (provided with CppUMockGen), i.e, add `-I <cppumockgen_home>/include` to compiler options, or copy the header file to your project.
 - Setup your test generation scripts to compile and link the generated expectation implementation files (e.g., <i>*_expect.cpp</i>) when generating the test executable.

 ## Command-Line Options